California Recount Laws

 Party/candidate or initiator has statutory authority to appoint challengers

-California statute requires that the recount must be held publicly and that notice of the recount be posted at least one day prior to the recount; see Sections 15628 and 15629.
-State regulations also allow for “any person” to observe the recount, “subject to space limitations.”
-See the California Code of Regulations, Title 2, Chapter 8.1, Article 1, Section 20820.
-The Code of Regulations states that a voter requesting the recount has a right to observers.
-Election officials choosing the recount location must make sure the space allows for the presence of “not more than two representatives” from each of “interested parties,” qualified political parties, and “any bona fide association of citizens or a media organization.”
-Section 20816, "Location of Recount" - Section 20811.
-“Definitions,” Subsection (c) also defines “interested parties” to include the voter who has requested a recount.
+California requires that the recount must be held publicly and that notice of the recount be posted at least one day prior to the recount; see Sections 15628 and 15629.
+State regulations also allow for any person to observe the recount, “subject to space limitations.”
+See the CCR Section 20820.
+The CCR states that a voter requesting the recount has a right to observers.
+Election officials choosing the recount location must make sure the space allows for the presence of not more than two representatives each for interested parties, qualified political parties, and “any bona fide association of citizens or a media organization.”
+CCR Section 20816.
+The defintion of "interested parties” includes the voter who has requested a recount.
+CCR Section 20811(3).

 Statutory guidance provided